Personal Identification by Comparative Radiography and Frontal Sinus

 This topic covers the four classical comparative-radiography routes in order of the tissue they examine: frontal sinus, dental structures, surgical hardware and unique skeletal features.
 Each has a distinct evidence base, a distinct comparison protocol, and a distinct level of acceptance in court.

 The frontal sinuses are bilateral air-filled cavities within the frontal bone, situated above the orbits and separated by an inter-sinusal septum that is rarely perfectly midline.
 They develop from the embryonic frontal recess of the nasal passages and begin to pneumatise during the second year of life, reaching approximate adult dimensions by the mid-teens.
 The critical forensic fact about this development is that it is entirely individual: the sinus expands into the surrounding cancellous bone along pathways determined by local bone density, local vascular pattern, and the geometry of the surrounding structures.
 No genetic or developmental programme dictates the final shape with any precision.
-The result, visible on a plain anteroposterior skull radiograph, is a silhouette as characteristic to a specific individual as their fingerprint pattern.
+The result, visible on a plain anteroposterior skull radiograph, is a silhouette that is individually distinctive and stable throughout adult life.

 The comparison protocol begins with image preparation.
 The antemortem radiograph, typically from a hospital sinus film, a head CT scout view, or a dental panoramic image that includes the frontal sinus, is digitised and oriented to the same anatomical plane as the postmortem radiograph taken from the recovered skull.
 Registration is performed using fixed bony landmarks: the nasal bones, the superior orbital rims, the frontonasal suture, and the crista galli of the ethmoid bone.
 Once registered, the examiner compares specific morphological features: the sinus outline, the scalloping pattern of the inferior border, the lateral extent on each side, the inter-sinusal septum position and completeness, accessory cells, and any intra-sinus bony projections or septa.